legato-dsp/legato/README.md

 use crate::buffer::Frame;

 pub struct Gain<const FRAME_SIZE: usize> {
-    gain: f32 // Arc<AtomicF32> might be more helpful.
-If you need an atomic f32 there is an easy trick }
+    gain: f32 // For nodes using input's from other nodes, keep it here, but you can also easily make this an Arc<Atomic> and share to manipulate elsewhere
+}
 impl<const N: usize> Gain<N> {
     pub fn new(gain: f32) -> Self {